Nick Taylor Betting Profile: The Sentry - PGA TOUR

 At The Sentry

-- Taylor has entered The Sentry once of late, in 2021.
+- Taylor has played The Sentry once of late, in 2021.
 He finished 29th, posting a score of -13.

 Taylor's Recent Performances

-- Taylor has finished with a score lower than the tournament average in three of his last five tournaments, including one finish within five strokes of the leader.
+- Taylor has finished with a score lower than the tournament average in three of his last five appearances, including one finish within five strokes of the leader.

-- He has an average score of -3 across his last five events.
+- In his last five tournaments, his average score has been -3.

 - Taylor is averaging -1.149 in terms of Strokes Gained: Putting in his past five tournaments.

-- Taylor is averaging -1.682 Strokes Gained: Total in his past five tournaments.
+- Looking at Strokes Gained: Total, Taylor has an average of -1.682 in his past five tournaments.

 Taylor's Advanced Stats and Rankings